alexshafranov/derplanner/README.md

     -> [ select_weapon(Bot), fire!(Enemy) ]
 }
 ```
-Task list can contain both primitive or compound task instances.
+Task list can contain both primitive and compound task instances.
 It defines the way to execute a parent compound task.

 ### Planning Process
 The plan is formulated in a simple *left-to-right* and *top-to-bottom* way: